swift-server/swift-aws-lambda-runtime/Sources/AWSLambdaRuntimeCore/Documentation.docc/Deployment.md

 The `--architectures` flag is only required when you build the binary on an Apple Silicon machine (Apple M1 or more recent).
 It defaults to `x64`.

-To update the function, use the `update-function-code` command.
+To update the function, use the `update-function-code` command after you've recompiled and archived your code again with the `swift package archive` command.

 ```sh
 aws lambda update-function-code \